astropy/specutils/docs/fitting.rst

        2.4220683957581444 3.6045476935889367   1.0

 .. warning::
-   Be aware the use of ``_constraints`` may change in future versions of astropy or specutils, as this is a work around for a known limitation in `astropy.modeling`.
+   Be aware the use of ``_constraints`` to store the estimators may change in future versions of astropy or specutils to something more natural (i.e., not a "private" attribute), as this is a workaround for a known limitation in `astropy.modeling`.

 Model (Line) Fitting
 --------------------